 - Be sure you have a share with a friend button on your website.

 Do it by target:

 - By location (place of birth, place of living, where the action in your book takes place).

 - By subject and social issues if the book has such subplots in it.

 16. Cross Promotion

-– A book about meditation in the nature or healthy lifestyle can be sold in camp site’s little shops.
+- A book about meditation in nature or a healthy lifestyle can be sold in the camp site’s little shops.

-– A book on history of (a country) may be proposed for university studies in history of this country.
+- A book on the history of (a country) may be proposed for university studies in this country’s history.

 - A diet book can be promoted at your local gym or fitness club.

-– Only a small percent of yours sales can make a huge difference in people’s lives.
-Your book gains exposure and you will be proud to do a kind act (only if you are that kind of person who cares)
+- Only a small percent of your sales can make a huge difference in people’s lives.
+Your book gains exposure, and you will be proud to do a kind act (only if you are that kind of person who cares)